Help for 20-Something Young Men in Atlanta.

 Level 1 Crisis management – the goals are 1) stabilization of the individual and 2) to address the “urgencies” in a person’s life.
 Level 2 Psychodynamic and psychoanalytical therapy – the tasks are to 1) explore your development history, 2) identify unconscious past emotional wounds, 3) do Shadow work through the Hero’s Journey 4) do inner child work, 5) identify your narrative, 6) raise consciousness of your underlying unconscious thought patterns, 7) connect with your emotions, 8) and foster emotional healing through several stages and techniques, Level 3 Evidence-based Cognitive Behavioral Therapy “Change your thoughts, change your life” is the focus of CBT.
 Working with the mechanics of what you think, how you think, what you believe, and changing your habitual thought patterns into healthier ways of thinking.
 Level 4 Life Coaching – learning life skills (e.g., self-care, relationships, etc.), college academic coaching, career coaching, leadership, and social coaching.
 Life Coaching helps to increase self-mastery.
 Level 5 Executive Psychological Coaching – navigating work relationships aimed at increasing your overall effectiveness in your position.

 Dr. David draws from his 20 years of real-world experiences outside of the consultation room.
-After leaving the business and corporate finance world (Bear Stearns, Inc.) as a young man, he became an experienced community leader and ran a nonprofit agency and outreach to street gangs in New York City as its executive director.
+After leaving the business and corporate finance world (Bear Stearns, Inc.) as a young man, he became an experienced community leader.
+He ran a nonprofit agency and outreach to street gangs in New York City as its executive director.
 He raised nearly a million dollars for various community programs through his business relationships in New York City.

 Search By Tags